baldaquin.config — Configuration#

 )

-While the TITLE thing is pretty much self-explaining, the parameter specification deserves some more in-depth explanation.
-PARAMETER_SPECS is supposed to be an iterable of tuples matching the ConfigurationParameter constructor, namely:
+The TITLE thing is pretty much self-explaining; PARAMETER_SPECS is supposed to be an iterable of tuples matching the ConfigurationParameter constructor, namely:

-3. the default value—note its type should match that indicated by the previous name;
+3. the default value—note its type should match that indicated by the previous field;

 4. a string expressing the intent of the parameter;

-5. an optional string indicating the physical units of the parameter value;
+5. an optional string indicating the physical units of the parameter value (optional);

-6. an optional format string for the preferred rendering of the value;
+6. an optional format string for the preferred text rendering of the value (optional);

-7. an optional dictionary encapsulating the constraints on the possible parameter values.
+7. an optional dictionary encapsulating the constraints on the possible parameter values (optional).

 Once you have a concrete class defined, you can instantiate an object, which will come up set up and ready to use, with all the default parameter values.